iseerobot/US-100-Y401/README.md

 | TRIGGER       | Digital 6     |
 | ECHO          | Digital 7     |

-Code sudah diuji dan ditest oleh iseerobot.com
+This code is tested by iseerobot.com

--TIM QC iseerobot -
+-QC iseerobot -